Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-09-learn-mode.md

 EQ pattern, each band is first boosted, then cut before proceeding to the next one.
 However, you can optionally change this order to the descending or the shuffle one, selecting the appropriate option in **Controls \| EQ Bands Order in Learn Mode** menu of the main menu.
-In boost & cut exercises, you can set the order with the sequence of all the bands boosted, and then all bands cut (or vice-versa), by selecting the option **All Bands Boosted, then All Bands Cut** in the same menu.
+In boost & cut exercises, you can set the order with the sequence of all the bands boosted, and then all bands cut (or vice-versa), by selecting the option **All Bands Boosted, then All Bands Cut or VV** in the same menu.

 To go to the next example, click the ![]({{ site.urlimg }}Frequencies_Help/next-example.png)**Next Example** control/button,
 or press **Ctrl+Return** (on Windows) or **⌘+Return** (on macOS).